privacyidea/privacyidea/READ_BEFORE_UPDATE.md

 * The default TLS_VERSION for LDAP resolvers has been changed from 1.0 to 1.3.
   Existing resolvers should not be changed.
 However, if an LDAP resolver has not TLS_VERSION configured, up to 3.5 TLS version 1.0 was used.
-  A migration script will take care, that resolvers without a configued TLS_VERSION will have TLS_VERSION 1.0 configured to keep the existing behaviour.
+  A migration script will take care, that resolvers without a configured TLS_VERSION will have TLS_VERSION 1.0 configured to keep the existing behaviour.

 Be sure to run the schema update script!